 Jung Yun, author of the stunning novel Shelter, gives the book its historical and political context in her brilliant review at Los Angeles Review of Books

 Leland Cheuk, amazing author of Letters from Dinosaurs & The Misadventures of Sulliver Pong, wrote a great review of A Small Revolution over at Electric Literature

 Honored that wonderful Karissa Chen published an excerpt of A Small Revolution in Hyphen Magazine

-Loved talking with lovely Terry Hong over at Bloom in a Q&A that covered a lot of years.
+Loved talking with brilliant Terry Hong over at Bloom in a Q&A that covered a lot of years.

 Westchester is a pretty great place to live.
 I got to talk about why with terrific Wee Westchester

 Interview with the fantastic writer Annabel Monaghan appeared in the Rye Record today, April 22, 2017.